Roof Replacement Companies in Illinois

 When you’re ready to sell your home, you’ll get a great return on your investment in a new roof.
 According to the 2015 Cost vs. Value Report, you can expect a 71.6% rate of return on your investment.
 Select an Energy Star rated roof or install a solar energy system, and you can expect even more, while benefiting from monthly energy savings while you live in the home.

 A new roof can make your home more energy efficient, decreasing your monthly energy bills.
 As much as 40% of your home’s energy is lost due to air infiltration.
-These leaks can be caused by old, inefficient windows, poor attic insulation, and seams/cracks in your roofing system that allow air to escape, making your HVAC system work twice as hard.
+These roof leaks can be caused by old, inefficient windows, poor attic insulation, and seams/cracks in your roofing system that allow air to escape, making your HVAC system work twice as hard.

 The Department of Energy estimates that 56% of the energy used in your home goes toward heating and cooling, so selecting a roofing system that provides quality thermal insulation will have a big impact on your monthly utility bills.